gplepage/lsqfit/doc/source/gvar.rst

 |GVar|\s created by different functions cannot be combined in arithmetic
 expressions (the error message "Incompatible GVars." results).

-Two functions are used to analyze sets of random samples from gaussian
-distributions:

-.. autofunction:: gvar.avg_data(data,median=False,spread=False,bstrap=False)

-.. autofunction:: gvar.bin_data(data,binsize=2)

 The following function can be used to rebuild collections of |GVar|\s, ignoring all correlations with other variables.
 It can also be used to introduce correlations between uncorrelated variables.

 .. autofunction:: gvar.rebuild(g,gvar=gvar,corr=0.0)

-Finally there is a utility function-class for implementing an *svd* analysis of a covariance or other symmetric, positive matrix:
+Finally there is a utility function and a class for implementing an *svd* analysis of a covariance or other symmetric, positive matrix:

-.. autoclass:: gvar.svd(mat,svdcut=None,svdnum=None,compute_delta=False,rescale=False)

-   .. automethod:: decomp(n=1)
+.. autofunction:: gvar.svd(g,svdcut=None,svdnum=None,compute_delta=False,rescale=False)

 Classes
 -------
 The fundamental class for representing gaussian variables is: